By Ryan K. Boman, Editor in Chief

 The countdown to middle age has started.
 In a short time, I will be officially turning 40, and I can hardly wait.
 No, really… I’m downright excited about middle age.

 You see, 40 wasn’t supposed to happen this way.
 It wasn’t because I won’t get what gifts I want, or because some vacation plans unexpectedly fell through.
-No trivial little things like that are on my mind right now.
-40 wasn’t supposed to happen this way because it wasn’t supposed to happen at all.
+Trivial little things like that aren’t on my mind right now.
+40 wasn’t supposed to happen this way, because it wasn’t supposed to happen at all.

 October 20th, 2014, I checked into Sparta Hospital with a severe case of jaundice, a yellowing of the skin caused by liver problems.
 After 20 years of a serious addiction that I tried to pass off as no big deal, the evidence was now written on my face.